 As the population of Broward County continues to grow, so does the use of hazardous chemicals and the potential for contamination of our drinking water supplies.
 Toxic chemicals from chemical spills can persist for a long time underground and they can travel great distances in the subsurface environment to our public potable water wells.

 Our main water supplies are dependent on a rain-driven system which recharges the highly transmissive Biscayne Aquifer providing water to supply wells found in Broward County wellfields.
 The treated water is distributed by public and private utilities to Broward County residents, visitors, and businesses.
 We recognize that every Broward County resident has a right to drink clean water and that Broward County's potable water source is both a sustainable natural resource and economic asset.

 This program establishes protected areas around public and private wellfields.
 The program’s responsibility is to regulate the storage, handling, use, and production of regulated substances at facilities within the wellfield protected areas.
 The program’s mission is to prevent hazardous chemicals from being released into the environment where the chemicals can migrate into our potable water supply.

-The Wellfield Protection Program has existed since 1984 and has been a program in the Environmental and Consumer Protection Division (ECPD) since 1990.
+The Wellfield Protection Program has existed since 1984 and is currently in the Environmental Permitting Division (EPD).

 The program's goals are to:

 - Identify, conserve and protect all recharge areas in wellfield zones 1 and 2 from the introduction and misuse of regulated substances.
 The team's primary focus is on pollution prevention and control and maintaining and enforcing a licensing, inspecting and monitoring program to abate potential threats from regulated substances to the ground water.

 - Protect the quality of Broward County's potable water supply and minimize the presence of all regulated substances in wellfield protection zones by continuing to implement and improve Chapter 27, Article XIII, Wellfield Protection, Broward County Code of Ordinances which regulates the storage, handling, usage, disposal or production of regulated substances within designated zones of influence.

 - Conduct inspections of facilities in wellfield protection areas to locate possible contamination sources and insure abatement of identified sources.